The rational alone is unreal.

 I'd argue that they are solved but that every new balance (the synthesis that becomes the next thesis) creates the necessary preconditions for its own antithesis.

 The structure of a story must know the baseline of the mind of the story because it affects the order of concerns in a narrative.
-If you see everything as a problem that needs to be fixed, you’re going to go about solving that in a completely different way than someone who sees everything as an imbalance requiring balance.
+If you see everything as a problem that needs to be fixed, you're going to go about solving that in a completely different way than someone who registers everything as an imbalance requiring balance.

 A classic example is the notion of early childhood, where doing everything your parents say is the necessary normal state (the thesis = obedience).
 You become a teenager and begin to resent the oppressive nature of parental control and so rebel against everything they say (antithesis = rebellion).
 It's only in becoming an when you reconcile the two oppositions – not through balancing "some" passive acceptance with "some" automatic rebellion, but through the realization that you require true independence which neither involves obedience nor rebellion (synthesis = independence).